Neuroevolution in Games: State of the Art and Open Challenges: Introduction

 \section{Introduction}

-The field of artificial and computational intelligence in games is now an established research field, but still growing and rapidly developing\footnote{There are now two dedicated conference (IEEE Conference on Computational Intelligence and Games (CIG) and AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE)) as well as a dedicated journal (IEEE Transactions on Computational and Artificial Intelligence in Games).
+The field of artificial and computational intelligence in games is now an established research field, but still growing and rapidly developing\footnote{There are now two dedicated conferences (IEEE Conference on Computational Intelligence and Games (CIG) and AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (AIIDE)) as well as a dedicated journal (IEEE Transactions on Computational Intelligence and AI in Games).
 Furthermore, work in this field is published in a number of conferences and journals in neighbouring fields.}.
 In this field, researchers study how to automate the playing, design, understanding or adaptation of games using a wide variety of methods drawn from computational intelligence (CI) and artificial intelligence (AI) \cite{miikkulainen:bridge06,miikkulainen:cigames06, chellapilla1999survey}.
 One of the more common techniques, which is applicable to a wide range of problems within this research field, is neuroevolution (NE) \cite{yao1999evolving, floreano2008neuroevolution}.
 Neuroevolution refers to the generation of artificial neural networks (their connection weights and/or topology) using evolutionary algorithms.
+This technique has been used successfully for tasks as diverse as robot control~\cite{nolfi2000evolutionary}, music generation~\cite{hoover2012generating}, modelling biological phenomena~\cite{clune2013evolutionary} and chip resource allocation~\cite{gomez2001neuro} among many others.

 This paper surveys the use of neuroevolution in games (Figure~\ref{fig:overview}).
 A main motivation for writing it is that neuroevolution is an important method that has seen continued popularity since its inception around two decades ago, and that there are numerous existing applications in games and even more potential applications.
 The researcher or practitioner seeking to apply neuroevolution in a game application could therefore use a guide to the state of the art.
 Another main motivation is that games are excellent testbeds for neuroevolution research (and other AI research) that have many advantages over existing testbeds, such as mobile robotics.
 This paper is therefore meant to also be useful for the neuroevolution researcher seeking to use games as a testbed.